grapa-dev/grapa/maintainers/index.md

 ---

 **Note:** This section is organized to provide clear separation between user-facing documentation and internal/maintainer content.
 The search automatically filters to show only maintainer documentation.
 For user documentation, return to the [main documentation](../).

+## How to Add or Update Documentation

+- Before creating a new doc, check if it fits as a section in an existing canonical doc.
+- Every new doc must be added to the relevant `index.md` with a one-line summary.
+- Use clear, descriptive filenames and place docs in the most relevant folder.
+- Cross-link related docs in other folders as needed.
+- If a doc is experimental or WIP, mark it as such in the index.
+- Archive superseded or outdated docs in `ARCHIVED_WIP/` and update the index.

+**Contributor Checklist:**
+- [ ] Purpose and scope stated at the top of the doc
+- [ ] Cross-links to related docs
+- [ ] Added to the relevant index.md
+- [ ] Filename and placement appropriate
+- [ ] Old/superseded docs archived if needed

+> For folder-specific guidelines, see the `index.md` in each subfolder.